wsldankers/bijson/README.md

 Corresponds to a Javascript object.
-The lower two bits (bits 0 and 1) denote the size of the following integer that describes the number of items in the array.
-This integer is followed by precisely that number of integers denoting hash values of the keys.
-That list of hashes is in turn followed by offsets of object keys.
+The lower two bits (bits 0 and 1) denote the size of the following integer that describes the number of key/value pairs in the object.
+This integer is followed by precisely that number of offsets of object keys.
 And that list in turn is followed by offsets of object values.

-The key offsets are counted from the end of the value offsets list.
+The key offsets are counted from the end of the key offsets list.
 Bits 2 and 3 together denote the size of each key offset.

 The value offsets are counted from the end of the last key.
 Bits 4 and 5 together denote the size of each value offset.

-Hashes are twice the size of the item number integer.

-Keys MUST be encoded in UTF-8.
-Entries are sorted by their hash value.
-Hashes can be looked up quickly using weighted bisection.
+Keys must be encoded in UTF-8.
+Entries are sorted by the XXH128 hash value of their respective keys.
+This way entries can be looked up quickly using weighted bisection.

 #### 0xC0..0xFF: decimal

 Mantissa, exponent, sign, sign.

-Mantissa: bits 0 and 1 denote the length of the mantissa in bytes.
-A mantissa is any number of 64-bit unsigned integers, followed by one 32-bit unsigned integer, one 16-bit unsigned integer and one 8-bit integer (all optional) so that the stated length is achieved.
+Mantissa: bits 0 and 1 denote the size of the first integer, which describes the length of the mantissa in bytes.

-64-bit integers denote values between 0 and 1000000000 (exclusive);
-32-bit integers denote values between 0 and 1000000 (exclusive);
-16-bit integers denote values between 0 and 10000 (exclusive);
-8-bit integers denote values between 0 and 100 (exclusive);

-The value of the mantissa is equal to the zero-padded decimal representations of each integer concatenated (little-endian, so first value is the least significant).

-[111111111, 222222222, 33] becomes: 33222222222111111111.
+Exponent: bits 2 and 3 denote the size of the following integer, which describes the length of the exponent in bytes.

 Bit 4 is the sign of the mantissa.

-Bits 2 and 3 denote the size of the exponent, which is an unsigned integer.
 Bit 5 is the sign of the exponent.

+After the length integers follow the mantissa and exponent, respectively.

+The mantissa and exponent consist of any number of 64-bit unsigned integers, the first of which is truncated if and only if the full 64-bit integer is not necessary to encode that part.

+64-bit integers denote values between 0 and 10000000000000000000
+(exclusive).

+The value of the mantissa and exponent equal to the zero-padded decimal representations of each integer concatenated (big-endian, so first value is the most significant).

+So this 17 byte sequence: [1, 2, 3] would mean:
+100000000000000000020000000000000000003